KayserLab/PhysiLearning/Readme.md

 ```bash
 sudo apt-get install libzmq-dev
 ```
+If you don't have root access, you can install it from source:
+- Download the source code from [libzmq](https://github.com/zeromq/libzmq)
+- Briefly, the shell commands `./configure; make; make install` should configure, build, and install this package.
+- See INSTALL and README files in the source distribution for more details.

 After you installed zmq update ZMQLIB flag in src/PhysiCell_src/Makefile with the path to the library.

+Check out `src/PhysiCell_src/sample_projects/Mafile-mela and Makefile-raven` for examples.

+Typical installation time should take around 5-10 minutes.

 ## Usage